iknowjason/Awesome-CloudSec-Labs/README.md

 [Kubecon NA 2019 CTF](https://securekubernetes.com/):  Awesome CTF that you create in your GCP account.
 Has a guided workbook with two attack and defense scenarios plus bonus challenges.

 ## Container

+[Container Security 101](https://jonzeolla.com/labs/container-security-101.html):  A guided vulnerability workshop that is hosted in your AWS account.
+Author provides CloudFormation stack.

 [Contained.af](https://contained.af/): A container escape challenge, break out of it and email the author.

 ## Terraform

 [TerraGoat](https://github.com/bridgecrewio/terragoat): Vulnerable by design terraform repository.